PennyLaneAI/pennylane/doc/introduction/circuits.rst

 Quantum circuits from other frameworks
 --------------------------------------

-PennyLane now supports creating customized PennyLane templates from quantum circuit objects using supported plugins.
+PennyLane supports creating customized PennyLane templates imported from other frameworks. circuit objects using supported plugins.
 Currently, QuantumCircuit objects from Qiskit, QASM strings or QASM files can be loaded.
 For this, the PennyLane-Qiskit plugin needs to be installed.